-Anyone you discuss your idea with can then go and pitch the same (or similar) ideas to someone else.
+Anyone you discuss your idea with can then go and pitch the same (or similar) ideas to another company.

-Additionally, expectations should be extremely clear between you and anyone you partner with.
-Simple as that.
-When expectations and reality aren’t similar, someone is going to be mad.
+Additionally, expectations should be clear between you and anyone you partner with on a project.
+It is as simple as that.
+When expectations and reality aren’t similar, someone is going to be upset.

 Confidentiality is also key when it comes to inventions, which is why you haven’t ever heard me describe exactly what it is that my invention does.
-It’s pretty cool, though.
-You’ll just have to take my word for it.
+It’s pretty cool, but you’ll just have to take my word for it.
 Maybe some day I’ll be able to show it on here.

 Number 3.
 First to file

 Up until March 16th, 2013 the United States was a “first to invent” country.
 What this idea meant is that when a person first invented something, that is when it became their idea.
-At that point, if they can prove when they invented it, then they own the idea at that point.
+If they can prove when they invented it, then they own the idea at that point.

-Well after March 16th, 2013 we are now a “First to File” country.
-Therefore, the above idealogy no longer matters.
+After March 16th, 2013 we are now a “First to File” country.
+Therefore, the above idealogy no longer holds true.
 The date you file the patent is the date you first truly own your idea.
 You read that right, and that is why number 2 above (who you tell and who you partner with) is essential.